Support our Nonprofit Magazine!

-Many people see eating disorders as an excess of vanity.
-The stigma is even worse for men and boys who suffer.
+Eating disorder stigma can be even worse for men and boys who suffer.

-Eating disorders are seen as feminine–many people aren’t aware men suffer from eating disorders.
+Eating disorders are often seen as something only women struggle with; many people aren’t aware men can suffer from eating disorders, too.

-This stigma often keeps sufferers from seeking treatment due to fear of judgement.
+This stigma surrounding eating disorders, particularly eating disorders in men, often keeps sufferers from seeking treatment due to fear of judgement.

 The most powerful way to remove the power stigma has over us is by coming out about what we’ve been through.

-When I was suffering from my eating disorder, I didn’t tell anyone.
+When I was suffering from an eating disorder, I didn’t tell anyone.
 That trend continued years after I had recovered because I was afraid of what others would think of me.

-In this way, stigmas still held control over me, even though I knew them to be false.
+Eating Disorder stigma still held control over me, even though I knew it wasn’t based on any truths.

-It wasn’t until National Eating Disorders Awareness week of 2012, about two years into my recovery, I decided I wanted to post on social media about my experiences to help people.
+It wasn’t until Eating Disorders Awareness week in 2012, about two years into my recovery, that I decided I wanted to post on social media about my experiences to help people.

 I didn’t know it at the time, but being honest about what I’d gone through was the most powerful thing I could do to remove the power stigma had over me.

-When we share our experiences of having an eating disorder, not only do we defeat the power stigma has over us, we also help reduce that stigma for others so that they feel comfortable being open about their own experiences as well.
+Lastly, when we share our experiences, not only do we defeat the power stigma has over us, we also help reduce that stigma for others so they feel comfortable being open about their own experiences, too.